TRULY SCRUMPTIOUS NURSERY Epidemic and Pandemic Policy (COVID-19)

 - All items within the setting requiring laundering must be washed in line with NHS laundry guidelines.

 - Government guidance is that PPE is not required for general use in early years settings to protect against COVID- 19 transmission.
+However this will be down to individual staff member preference if they wish to continue to use PPE.

 - PPE should continue to be worn and disposed of as normal for nappy changing, one to one care and the administration of first aid.